dart-lang/site-www/src/_guides/language/language-tour.md

 {{site.alert.note}}
-  Although a `final` object cannot be modified, its fields can be mutated.
+  Although a `final` object cannot be modified, its fields can be changed.
-  In comparison, both a `const` object and its properties cannot be reassigned.
+  In comparison, a `const` object and its fields cannot be changed: they're _immutable_.
 {{site.alert.end}}

 For more information on using `const` to create constant values, see